zbovaird/quantum-cryptography-intransit/PLAN.md

-Non-Markovian Ephemeral Decryption Protocol – PLAN
+Time-Evolving Ephemeral Decryption Protocol – PLAN

+1. Overview
+This project implements a time-based encryption protocol where the server’s private key evolves forward in time and destroys its past states.
+This guarantees Perfect Forward Secrecy and mitigates “Harvest Now, Decrypt Later” attacks.

 0. High-Level Goal

 Build a proof-of-concept (PoC) for a new encryption model where: